dvdmtw98/notes/MainVault/programming-languages/c/core-concepts/c-fundamentals.md

 `%i`: Base-8, Base-10 or Base-16 number

 `scanf` has a return a value which equals to the numbers of inputs it was able to read

----

-**`&name`** : Address in memory pointed by variable name

-When reading arrays using **`scanf()`** we don't have to specify the & sign as the array name points to a memory address (Start of the array/ Address of 0th element)
-The **`%s`** is an special format specifier as we can print entire string without looping over each character one by one

-When reading strings from the user `fgets()` function is preferred and allows to even read string that have spaces in them